mmmeeedddsss/mmmeeedddsss.github.io/_posts/2022-12-13-isort-grouping.md

 I was adding a new dependency,`acryl-datahub==0.9.3.2`, to the project and that was the main suspect.
 I removed the dependency from the requirements.txt(not pyproject.toml 😔), and isort was happy again.

-Then I tried to remove the dependencies installed by `pip acryl-datahub==0.9.3.2`. pip uninstall does not uninstall the transitive dependencies installed with a dependency addition so manually found the list and tried to search in an efficient manner, manually deleted them in bulks and see if isort keeps complaining.
+Then I tried to remove the dependencies installed by `pip acryl-datahub==0.9.3.2` since this one by itself seems so unrelated. pip uninstall does not uninstall the transitive dependencies installed with a dependency addition so manually found the list and tried to search for the one(s) that results in this complaining in an efficient manner, by manually deleting them in bulks and see if isort keeps complaining xd.

 At some point, I saw removing `avro==1.10.2` from the python environment was solving the issue.
 When I check the error again with this in mind, I realized that the line `from kafka import KafkaProducer` was standing by itself initially,